czi-catalystproject/hub-champion-training/episodes/access_hub.md

 - Confirm your choice in the pop up by clicking *Remove members*.
 - The account will instantly disappear in the list of team members and the user will not be notified.

-::::{dropdown} GitHub Organizations and Teams
+::::{dropdown} Exercise: GitHub Organizations and Teams
 :open:

 Fill in the blanks with the following words: *organization, team, owners, non-members, existing members* (you may use one word more than once).